swcarpentry/matlab-novice-inflammation/02-scripts.md

 computer, but it keeps an eye on several directories.
 The most convenient of these directories is generally the "working directory", or "current directory".
-To find out the working directory, use the `pwd` command:
+To find out the working directory, use the `pwd` (print working directory) command:

 ~~~{.matlab}
 pwd
 ~~~

-As you might have guessed, `pwd` stands for "print working directory".

 Once you have a script saved in a location that MATLAB knows about, you can get MATLAB to run those commands by typing in the name